groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/retrieving-document-information/how-to-determine-file-type.md

 ---
 id: how-to-determine-file-type
 url: viewer/net/how-to-determine-file-type
-title: How to determine file type
+title: Determine the file type
 weight: 4
 description: "This article explains how to get a type of a file with GroupDocs.Viewer for .NET using .NET / C#."
 keywords: